darriagada/Boxset/README.md

 ## Déjà vu
 Probably.
 I launched this on Gumroad in 2019 but I wanted to make it free, so everybody can use it.

+## License
+This work is published under the Unlicense which basically means, you are free to use it for personal and commercial projects, remix it, share it, etc. No attribution required.
+You can [read more about here](https://spdx.org/licenses/Unlicense.html).

 I hope you like it!